-A voting system's sensitivity to disruption or corruption of data depends, in part, on the physical location of equipment and data media.
+A voting system's sensitivity to disruption or corruption of data depends, in part, on the physical location of equipment and data media, and on the establishment of secure telecommunications among various locations.
 Most often, the disruption of voting and vote counting results from a physical violation of one or more areas of the system thought to be protected.
 Therefore, security procedures shall address physical threats and the corresponding means to defeat them.

 - a.
 Any unauthorized physical access shall leave physical evidence that an unauthorized event has taken place. - b.
-Voting systems shall only have physical ports and access points that are essential to voting operations and/or to voting system testing and/or auditing. - c.
+Voting systems shall only have physical ports and access points that are essential to voting operations and to voting system testing and auditing. - c.
 An event log entry that identifies the name of the affected device shall be generated if a component connected to a piece of voting system equipment is disconnected while polls are open. - d.
 Ports disabled while polls are open shall only be re-enabled by authorized administrators. - e.
-Access points, such as covers and panels, shall be secured by locks or tamperevident seals or tamper resistant countermeasures shall be implemented so that the authorized election official can monitor access to voting system components through these points. - f.
+Access points, such as covers and panels, shall be secured by locks or tamperevident seals or tamper resistant countermeasures shall be implemented so that system owners can monitor access to voting system components through these points. - f.
 Ballot boxes shall be designed such that any unauthorized physical access results in physical evidence that an unauthorized event has taken place.